bosun-ai/swiftide/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-**Swiftide** is a straightforward, easy-to-use, easy-to-extend asynchronous data ingestion and processing library.
+**Swiftide** is a straightforward, easy-to-use, easy-to-extend asynchronous data indexing and processing library.
 It is designed to be used in a RAG (Retrieval Augmented Generation) system.
 It is built to be fast and efficient, with a focus on parallel processing and asynchronous operations.

 <div align="center">
   <a href="https://github.com/bosun-ai/swiftide">